Yellow-fronted canary

 This bird is a resident breeder in Africa south of the Sahara Desert.
 Its habitat is open woodland and cultivation.
 It nests in trees, laying three or four eggs in a compact cup nest.
-It has been introduced to the Hawaiian Islands, where it is found on western Hawaii, southeastern Oahu and Molokai.
+It has been introduced to Mauritius, Rodrigues, Réunion, Assumption Island, Mafia Island, Puerto Rico, and the Hawaiian Islands, where it is found on western Hawaii, southeastern Oahu and Molokai.

 The yellow-fronted canary is a common, gregarious seedeater.
 It is 11–13 cm in length.
 The adult male has a green back and brown wings and tail.
 The underparts and rump are yellow, and the head is yellow with a grey crown and nape and a black malar stripe.
 The female is similar, but with a weaker head pattern and duller underparts.
 Juveniles are greyer than the female, especially on the head.

 Its song is a warbled zee-zeree-chereeo.